 “Spoke by the prophet”: The “prophet” in this case was the psalmist (see Psalm 78:2).

-You see again, that Jesus spoke in parables so the worldly people could not understand with their minds, and come to God not with their hearts, but with their minds.
-These secrets, that Jesus was revealing, were things of the dispensation of grace, not the law.
+You see again, that Jesus spoke in parables so the worldly people could not understand with their minds, and come to God with their hearts, but not with their minds.
+These secrets, that Jesus was revealing, were things of the dispensation of grace, not the law. (see Matt.
+13:15).